soferreira/compute-alternatives-to-copy-files-in-ADF/README.md

 The following resources were created:

-- Two storage accounts - source and destination
+- Two storage accounts - source and destination.

-- Azure Data Factory
+- Azure Data Factory.

-- Azure Container Apps - hosting a REST API to copy files
+- Azure Container Apps - hosting a REST API to copy files.

 - Two SHIR nodes.
 We used a quickstart template to create the nodes.
 The template can be found [here](https://github.com/Azure/azure-quickstart-templates/tree/master/quickstarts/microsoft.compute/vms-with-selfhost-integration-runtime).
 We used Standard _A4 v2 (4 vcpus, 8 GiB memory)_ VMs.
     >__NOTE:__ We did not address full network isolation, as it was not part of the scope of this experiment.